Notes

 And the steady wind a-blowing, yes, blowing off the shore,

-From that white smiling city I would never see no more.
+From that fair place, that rare place I'll never see no more.

 There's a cloud upon the mountain, there's sorrow on the shore,

-Oh, a fair place, a rare place I would never see no more.
+In that fair place, that rare place, I'll never see no more.

 Lovely is the white town, and smiling it lies